EndPointCorp/end-point-blog/2023/09/testing-user-defined-functions-with-pgtap.md

 When testing this sort of scenario, it became apparent that I needed a set of test data, an ability to track that test data, run the function with the data, and test to see if the changes are correctly, or incorrectly, performed.

-The nice thing about pgTAP is that unit tests are meant to be rollbacked leaving the database as you found it.
+The nice thing about pgTAP is that unit tests are meant to be rolled back leaving the database as you found it.
 When faced with a more complex function that nests other functions which loop through multiple tables, it may make more sense to fill those tables temporarily with the data required for the tests.

 Let's take a nostalgia trip and imagine we’re operating a DVD rental store.
 The Pagila sample database, which you can download on GitHub, represents our scenario.
 It comes populated